jeffx-3/jeffx-3/readme.md

 ## 🎓 I'm a self taught coder.

-- 🌱 I’m currently learning Kotlin
+- 🌱 Experimenting new things daily
 - 💬 Ask me about anything